dyludwick/opensecrets-api/README.md

 # OpenSecrets API

-A simple library for the Center of Responsive Politics (CRP) OpenSecrets API.
+A simple client library for the Center of Responsive Politics (CRP) OpenSecrets API.
 Their website currently features libraries for Python, PHP, and Ruby, so I figured this project would be a welcome addition for JavaScript users looking to play around with some political data.

-Note: Use of the OpenSecrets.org API (Service) is provided free for educational, research, and non-commercial use.
+**Note:** Use of the OpenSecrets.org API (Service) is provided free for educational, research, and non-commercial use.
 Commercial uses and republishing of data obtained obtained via this Service may involve a fee.

 For more information, visit: [https://www.opensecrets.org/resources/create/api_tos.php]